Crypto taxes in Italy 2026: rates, filing, legalization

 ?

-When exactly does a tax obligation arise — on purchase, sale, exchange, or merely holding?
+When exactly does a tax liability arise — on purchase, sale, exchange or just holding?

 Taxable operations in 2026